-- in writing to The Monitoring Officer, Legal and Democratic Services, Doncaster Council, Civic Office, Waterdale, Doncaster, DN1 3BU; or
+- in writing to The Monitoring Officer, Legal and Democratic Services, City of Doncaster Council, Civic Office, Waterdale, Doncaster, DN1 3BU

 If you would like to discuss the matter before making a complaint, contact the Monitoring Officer, Scott Fawcus, on 01302 734640